SatMAE: Pre-training Transformers for Temporal and Multi-Spectral Satellite Imagery: Appendix

 \subsection{BigEarthNet Land Cover Multi-label Classification}

 We use the exact finetuning setting as in the fMoW-Sentinel finetuning experiment (\ref{par:details_sentinel_finetune}).
 Since the task is multi-label classification instead of single-label classification, we changed the training objective to multi-label soft margin loss.
-We use the mean Average Precision metric as provided in \cite{manas2021seasonal}.
+We use the mean Average Precision metric as provided in \cite{manas2021seasonal}.The license \footnote{BigEarthNet license: \url{ https://bigearth.net/downloads/documents/License.pdf}} is provided in the footnote.